immutability-io/vault-ethereum/README.md

 $ go get -u github.com/immutability-io/vault-ethereum
 ```

 This will put the plugin executable in your $GOPATH/bin directory: `$GOPATH/bin/vault-ethereum`.
 Now you have to install the plugin.
-For simplicity sake, I will make some assumptions:
+For simplicity's sake, I will make some assumptions:

 1. You are **NOT** running Vault in `dev` mode.
 This means that you are running Vault using TLS.
 [Here an example of how to do this](https://github.com/immutability-io/immutability-project).
 2. You have installed Vault as a non-root user.